plone/2025.ploneconf.org/README.md

 make codespace-start
 ```

-This will eventually start proxied site at port 8000, with backend proxied at path /api.
+This will eventually start a proxied site at Codespaces port 8000, with its backend proxied at path /api.
+If your browser keeps reloading the proxied site, please, stop your local Volto or other Webpack development server first.

 ## Credits and Acknowledgements 🙏